FAQ

 Q: Why hasn't my tuition waiver been applied to my student account?

-A: For graduate assistants, SFAS can only post and pay waivers after a qualifying employment appointment is processed by university HR confirming that a student meets their eligibility criteria found here; between 25%-67% employment covering at least 91 continuous days of the semester (41 in summer).
-Graduate Assistants must also be enrolled in a minimum of 8 credit hours (3 for summer) for a waiver to be paid.
+A: For graduate assistants with a Graduate Assistantship (GA), Research Assistantship (RA), or Teaching Assistantship (TA), SFAS can only post and pay waivers after a qualifying employment appointment is processed by university HR confirming that a student meets their eligibility criteria: between 25%-67% employment covering at least 91 continuous days of the semester (or 41 continuous days in summer).
+Graduate Assistants must also be enrolled in at least 8 credit hours in the fall and spring semesters (and at least 3 credit hours in the summer) for a waiver to be paid.

+For more information on common waivers, please view the SFAS website.
 To ask about a different type of waiver, please contact us.

 A: Financial aid can be cancelled due to failure to meet Satisfactory Academic Progress (SAP) requirements.
-Undergraduate, graduate and professional students must maintain a 2.0 GPA and complete at least 67% of their attempted credit hours to meet SAP requirements.
-SAP evaluations occur at the conclusion of every spring semester, in mid-May, and students who are cancelled are notified by e-mail.
+Undergraduate, graduate, and professional students must maintain a 2.0 GPA and complete at least 67% of their attempted credit hours to meet SAP requirements.
+Additionally, a student cannot exceed 150% of their required degree credits, which means that undergraduate students cannot exceed 180 credit hours towards their bachelor’s degree.

-Appeal deadlines are as follows:
+The SAP Appeal deadlines are as follows:

 Fall – October 15